 In the few films in which he was listed, Gig Young had heretofore been acting under his real name - Byron Barr.
 The audience, however, liked his character's name, so in this film (and after) he was listed as Gig Young.
 He's good in the role, though one wonders at the character's attraction to Evelyn.
 Regardless, Mr. Young makes it clear that sexual chemistry is not enough for Gig.
 Mr. Young had a long and successful career.
 He moved into television in the 1950s, but continued acting in films, eventually winning an Oscar (after two prior nominations) for Best Supporting Actor in They Shoot Horses, Don't They?
 (1969).
 Married five times (including 7 years to Elizabeth Montgomery), he inexplicably shot to death his wife of less than one month, then killed himself.

 Young Larry Simms (Austin) is jdelightful as Fiona's ward (and son).
 The interplay between him and Ms. Stanwyck is wonderful - her stamping of her feet to make him follow orders, and his growing trust of her make Fiona a more likeable person.
 Mr. Simms (who died in 2009) left films in 1954 - he really didn't much care for acting - to join the Navy.
 He would later have a career that took him around the world as an aeronautical engineering.
 He spent his acting years primarily playing Alexander "Baby Dumpling" Bumstead in the Blondie series.
+The film features a plethora of excellent character performances, including Donald Crisp and Gene Lockhart, as good lawyer Ralph Pedloch and shady lawyer Herschell Gibbon.
+We also have a brief appearance from Ann Revere as Ida Orner, the nurse who attended Fiona during her confinement.
+It's wonderful to get such excellent actors in even these minor parts.

 The story was aired on the Lux Radio Theater in November 1942, with Ms. Stanwyck and Robert Young as Fiona and Charles.
 In November 1956 it was revived on the Lux Video Theatre, this time starring Alexis Smith and Don Taylor.

 With so much going on, the plot can become a bit dense, but we found this to be an enjoyable film.
-The New York Times review, however was very unfavorable; based on some of his comments, we wondered if the reviewer was watching the same movie.
+The New York Timesreview, however was very unfavorable; based on some of his comments, we wondered if the reviewer was watching the same movie.
 We'll leave you with the trailer to the film:

+Welcome to our contribution to the CMBA 2018 Fall Blogathon: Outlaws.
+As always, we'll begin with a short synopsis of the film.
 Baroness Teri (Kay Francis) lives to shop.
 Her husband, Baron Franz von Hohenfels (Henry Kolker) indulges her with expensive jewels and clothing, but other than that he is completely inattentive.
 The Baroness' lovers also prove to be bores, so all that is left is looking for ever more expensive gems.
 When she visits a local store to buy yet another impressive ring, she finds herself in the middle of a Jewel Robbery (1932).

 Though the plot is slight, this is a witty and engaging film.
 From the moment we meet Teri, we are intrigued.
 Ms. Francis creates a funny, wry character who is sexy and adorable.
 We first meet her in a bubble bath, where she is playing with the bubbles and the soap.
 When the soap goes flying from the tub, we experience a moment in which we believe she is really going to pop out of the bath.
 The film is pre-code with a vengeance!
 And while it is very dialogue driven, that's not really a bad thing, since the script is so sharp, you want to hear every word.